 Welcome to Uplands Outreach

-I would like to express thanks and appreciation to everyone who has contributed to Uplands Outreach’s success over the past two decades.
-With your support and interest, Outreach will work industriously to create another twenty years of ‘raising achievement for all’ in rural Mpumalanga.
+I would like to express thanks and appreciation to everyone who has contributed to Uplands Outreach’s success over the years.
+With your support and interest, Outreach will work industriously to ‘raise achievement for all’ in rural Mpumalanga.
 If any of you wish to join Violah and me on our next winding journey over the granite hills, please don’t hesitate to be in touch.

 Nicolette (Nicky) de Bruyn